ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 ## Decomposition

-There are also other aspects to consider when decomposing services, both when splitting up existing services and designing new ones.
+There are other aspects to consider when decomposing services, both when splitting up existing services and designing new ones.
 I'll discuss a few here.

 Consider the high level **business context** of the proposed service(s).
 I find this one hard to discuss without concrete examples, but if services are handling very different parts of the business then it's easier to justify splitting them.